History of France: Resistance

-On 6 June 1944, the Allies landed in Normandy, without a French component.
+On 6 June 1944, the Allies landed in Normandy, with a French component.
 On 15 August Allied forces landing in Provence, this time including 260,000 men of the French First Army.
-The German lines finally broke, and they fled back to Germany while keeping control of the major ports.
+The German lines finally broke, and they fled back to Germany while keeping control of some of the major ports.
 Allied forces liberated France and the Free French were given the honor of liberating Paris in late August.
 The French army recruited French Forces of the Interior (de Gaulle's formal name for resistance fighters) to continue the war until the final defeat of Germany; this army numbered 300,000 men by September, and 370,000 by spring 1945.

 The Vichy regime disintegrated.
 An interim Provisional Government of the French Republic was quickly put into place by de Gaulle.
 The gouvernement provisoire de la République française, or GPRF, operated under a tripartisme alliance of communists, socialists, and democratic republicans.
 The GPRF governed France from 1944 to 1946, when it was replaced by the French Fourth Republic.
 Tens of thousands of collaborators were executed without trial.
 The new government declared the Vichy laws unconstitutional and illegal, and elected new local governments.
 Women gained the right to vote.